 At the July TAC meeting, CAMPO staff discussed the project submission process for the RTP.
 Criteria for assessing projects submitted to CAMPO for the RTP is attached.
-There may be a special meeting of the TAC called in October to help refine these criteria so that they can be utilized in scoring and developing a constrained project listing.
+There was a special meeting of the TAC called in October to help refine these criteria so that they can be utilized in scoring and developing a financially constrained project listing.
 In addition, the TAC was presented information on a fiscal constraint analysis in February 2019.
 CAMPO has worked with local governments to estimate fiscal constraint and continues to develop Federal and State fiscal constraint figures.
+CAMPO is working to further to develop other potential local funding capacity through incorporating local bonding capacity and other sources to flesh out the final fiscal number.

 The draft project selection criteria were presented at the September TAC meeting.
 The draft criteria mirror the goals and objectives developed for the 2045 RTP.
 Comments from TAC members led to an updated draft of both the selection criteria and the application for projects.
-Both items will be discussed further at a special meeting of the TAC on October 16th.
+Both items were discussed at a special meeting of the TAC on October 16th.
+The TAC concurred with the project evaluation criteria at their October 21st meeting.

-The process of developing an understanding of fiscal constraint has been discussed at previous TAC meetings and the assumptions and process for developing a federal and state figure will be discussed at the October TAC meeting.
+The process of developing an understanding of fiscal constraint has been discussed at previous TAC meetings and the assumptions and process for developing a federal and state figure was discussed at the October TAC meeting.